amandamiotto/resbaz2024qld/automation/scheduling/sp-ss-crosslist.md

   title: "Data organisation in spreadsheets for researchers"

-  description: "Learn:  - good data entry practices and formatting data tables in spreadsheets;  - how to avoid common formatting mistakes;  - approaches for handling dates in spreadsheets;  - basic quality control and data manipulation in spreadsheets."
+  description: "Learn:  - good data entry practices and formatting data tables in spreadsheets  - how to avoid common formatting mistakes  - approaches for handling dates in spreadsheets  - basic quality control and data manipulation in spreadsheets."
 --

   Slot Time: 22 Nov (Wed) 11:00am-12:30am, stream 4